yashaswinidinesh/twinmind-assignment/README.md

 ## Export

 JSON file with: full transcript, every suggestion batch with meeting memory snapshot and latency at that moment, full chat history with first-token timings, all memory snapshots, and a telemetry block.
-API key excluded.

 ---